Kampala

 Kampala (/kæmˈpɑːlə/, /kɑːmˈ-/) is the capital and largest city of Uganda.
-The city proper has a population of 4,265,160 (2025) and is divided into the five political divisions of Kampala Central, Kawempe, Makindye, Nakawa, and Rubaga.
+The city proper has a population of 1,797,722 (2024 census) and is divided into the five political divisions of Kampala Central, Kawempe, Makindye, Nakawa, and Rubaga.

 Kampala's metropolitan area consists of the city proper and the neighboring Wakiso District, Mukono District, Mpigi District, Buikwe District and Luweero District.
-It has a rapidly growing population that is estimated at 6,709,900 people in 2019 by the Uganda Bureau of Statistics in an area of 8,451.9 km2.
-Other estimates estimate put the size of the metropolitan area at around four million people.
+It has a rapidly growing population that is estimated at 6,709,900 people in 2019, in an area of 8,451.9 km2.
+Other estimates put the size of the metropolitan area at around four million people.

-In 2015, this metropolitan area generated an estimated nominal GDP of $13.80221 billion (constant US dollars of 2011), which was more than half of Uganda's GDP for that year, indicating the importance of Kampala to Uganda's economy.
+In 2015, this metropolitan area generated an estimated nominal GDP of $13.8 billion (constant US dollars of 2011), which was more than half of Uganda's GDP for that year, indicating the importance of Kampala to Uganda's economy.

-Kampala is reported to be among the fastest-growing cities in Africa, with an annual population growth rate of 4.03 percent, by City Mayors.
-Mercer (a New York–based consulting firm) has regularly ranked Kampala as East Africa's best city to live in, ahead of Nairobi and Kigali.
+In 2018, Kampala was among the fastest-growing cities in Africa, with an annual population growth rate of 4.03 percent.
+American consulting firm Mercer has regularly ranked Kampala as East Africa's best city to live in, ahead of Nairobi and Kigali.

 Etymology

 Kampala originally referred to only the present-day Old Kampala hill, on whose summit Fort Lugard was located, and the initial headquarters of the British colonial authorities in the soon to be Uganda Protectorate.

 Before the British construction of Fort Lugard, the hill was a hunting reserve of the Kabaka (King) of Buganda and had several species of antelope, especially the impala.
 As a result, when the British colonial officials were allocated this hill by the then Kabaka of Buganda, they referred to it as "The Hill of the Impala".

 The natives, in whose territory this British settlement was located, then translated "Hill of the Impala" as Akasozi k’empala.
-This was then shortened to K'empala and finally, the name ‘Kampala’ was brought to life.
+This was then shortened to k'empala and finally, the name ‘Kampala’ was brought to life.
 Kasozi means "hill", ke "of", and empala the plural of "impala".
 Hence the name "Kampala" came to refer to this initial British colonial settlement that would later on spread out from the occupied Old Kampala hill near the pre-existing Kibuga (capital) of the Buganda Kingdom.